Alnico: Properties

 Alnico alloys can be magnetised to produce strong magnetic fields and have a high coercivity (resistance to demagnetization), thus making strong permanent magnets.
 Of the more commonly available magnets, only rare-earth magnets such as neodymium and samarium-cobalt are stronger.
 Alnico magnets produce magnetic field strength at their poles as high as 1500 gauss (0.15 tesla), or about 3000 times the strength of Earth's magnetic field.
-Some brands of alnico are isotropic and can be efficiently magnetized in any direction.
-Other types, such as alnico 5 and alnico 8, are anisotropic, with each having a preferred direction of magnetization, or orientation.
+Some alnico brands are isotropic and can be efficiently magnetized in any direction.
+Other types, such as alnico 5 and alnico 8, are anisotropic, each having a preferred direction of magnetization, or orientation.
 Anisotropic alloys generally have greater magnetic capacity in a preferred orientation than isotropic types.
-Alnico's remanence (Br) may exceed 12,000 G (1.2 T), its coercivity (Hc) can be up to 1000 oersteds (80 kA/m), its maximum energy product ((BH)max) can be up to 5.5 MG·Oe (44 T·A/m).
-This means that alnico can produce a strong magnetic flux in closed magnetic circuits, but has relatively small resistance against demagnetization.
+Alnico's remanence (Br) may exceed 12,000 G (1.2 T), its coercivity (Hc) can be up to 1000 oersteds (80 kA/m), its maximum energy product ((BH)max) can be up to 5.5 MG·Oe (44 T·kA/m).
+Therefore, alnico can produce a strong magnetic flux in closed magnetic circuits, but has relatively small resistance against demagnetization.
 The field strength at the poles of any permanent magnet depends very much on the shape and is usually well below the remanence strength of the material.

-Alnico alloys have some of the highest Curie temperatures of any magnetic material, around 800 C, although the maximal working temperature is normally limited to around 538 C. They are the only magnets that have useful magnetism even when heated red-hot.
-This property, as well as its brittleness and high melting point, is the result of the strong tendency toward order due to intermetallic bonding between aluminium and other constituents.
-They are also one of the most stable magnets if they are handled properly.
+Alnico alloys have some of the highest Curie temperatures of any magnetic material, around 800 C, although the maximal working temperature is typically limited to around 538 C. They are the only magnets that have useful magnetism even when heated red-hot.
+This property, as well as its brittleness and high melting point, results from the strong tendency toward order due to intermetallic bonding between aluminum and other constituents.
+They are also one of the most stable magnets if handled properly.
 Alnico magnets are electrically conductive, unlike ceramic magnets.
+Alnico 3 has a melting temperature of 1200 - 1450 °C.

 As of 2018, Alnico magnets cost about 44 USD/kg (US$20/lb) or US$4.30/BHmax.

 Classification

 Alnico magnets are traditionally classified using numbers assigned by the Magnetic Materials Producers Association (MMPA), for example, alnico 3 or alnico 5.
 These classifications indicate chemical composition and magnetic properties.
-(The classification numbers themselves do not have any direct relation to the properties of the magnet; for instance, a higher number does not necessarily indicate a stronger magnet.)
+(The classification numbers themselves do not directly relate to the magnet's properties; for instance, a higher number does not necessarily indicate a stronger magnet.)

-These classification numbers, while still in use, have been deprecated in favor of a new system by the MMPA, which designates Alnico magnets based on maximum energy product in megagauss-oersteds and intrinsic coercive force as kilooersteds, as well as an IEC classification system.
+These classification numbers, while still in use, have been deprecated in favor of a new system by the MMPA, which designates Alnico magnets based on maximum energy product in megagauss-oersteds and intrinsic coercive force as kilo oersted, as well as an IEC classification system.